aazzaabidi/Orthrus/README.md

 This code representes **Orthrus**,  a novel framework for land cover mapping that leverages multi-scale information and 2D encoding techniques to cope with satellite image time series information.
 The approach is depicted in  Figure~\ref{fig:method}, which sketches the flowchart of the process.
 The proposed framework consists of two stages: the first stage performs 2D Encoding using various techniques for each of the multi-scale information, while the second stage uses a dual branch Convolutional Neural Network to classify the encoded time series data.
 This framework  effectively captures both the pixel-level and object-level features of multivariate time series data, improving the accuracy of classification tasks.

 ![Screenshot-105](https://github.com/aazzaabidi/Orthrus/assets/73762433/adae2278-a540-4bb5-8b35-683089c04c0a)
-Below is a basic README file explaining how to use the `main.py` script to train different models:

 ```
-# Model Training README

 ## Overview
 This repository contains scripts to train different models for a given task.
 The available models include InceptionTime, MultiRocket, RandomForest, and ResNet50.